Jail Arrangements must be made with the Osceola County Sheriff’s Office before serving any time.

 Veterans Justice Outreach Program: A program designed to assist a branch member of the U.S. military with legal issues pending with the criminal justice system.
 VJOP will assist on working with your legal representative to identify mental health or substance abuse treatment options.
 Assist with eligibility determination, enrollment and referral to VA and Non-VA Services.
 Offering direct outreach, assessment and case management for justice involved Veterans in local courts and jail.
 Sioux Falls VA Health Care System (605) 336-3230, Ext 7762 or (800) 316-8387, Ext 7762.

 Visitation is held each Sunday from 1:00pm to 3:00pm for men & 3:00pm to 4:00pm for women.

-Visitors must register on the inmates visitation list.
+Visitors must register on the inmates visitation list and show some form of ID.
 All visitors entering the jail may be searched for contraband.
 Persons may be denied admission into the jail if they refuse to consent to a required search.
 Visitors must agree to abide to all visitation policies.
 Visitation is a privilege to all inmates and visitors.
 Any violation will result in the loss of such privilege by either party.

 Work Release: All conditions of work release for the Osceola County Jail must be arranged prior to admission.
 A complete list of the rules and regulations are made available for pickup at the Osceola County Sheriff’s Office.
 Work release is a privilege.
 If an inmate should violate any of the foregoing provisions, the Sheriff will immediately suspend work release privileges for 5 days and can recommend to the County Attorney that he/she petition the sentencing judge for a permanent cancellation of the offending inmate’s work release privileges.